 Leading funder collaborative nurtures, coordinates, and funds the immigration field at the local and state levels

 The Four Freedoms Fund (FFF), a project of NEO Philanthropy, is the leading funder collaborative working toward the full integration of immigrants as active participants in our democracy.
 Its grantmaking is rooted in grassroots organizing, policy advocacy, and civic engagement.
-FFF has granted $150 million since its founding in 2003, and in 2019, supported 98 grantees with over $15 million.
+In 2022, FFF distributed more than $18.7 million to 115 organizations across 26 states and the District of Columbia.

 FFF achieves its mission in four ways: First, it builds and strengthens a coordinated infrastructure of state and local organizations that protect, promote, and defend the self-determination, rights, and opportunities of immigrant communities.
 Second, FFF seeks to reduce harsh enforcement policies, and fosters alliance with other movements, such as criminal justice reform.
 Third, FFF seeks to expand immigrant civic engagement, investing in groups that are carrying out nonpartisan campaigns to motivate first-time, low-propensity voters in immigrant communities to vote.
 And fourth, FFF provides rapid response resources, helping the field respond to crises or take advantage of opportunities.
 FFF also offers significant capacity building to its grantees, including in areas such as communications, fundraising, and advocacy training.